CrossCurrents Library

 How much homework is too much?

-“I like a teacher who gives you something to take home and think about besides homework.” ~Lily Tomlin When you are choosing what students will do during the semester, have you ever wondered whether you are assigning too much or too little work?
+“I like a teacher who gives you something to take home and think about besides homework.” ~ Lily Tomlin When you are choosing what students will do during the semester, have you ever wondered whether you are assigning too much or too little work?
 Finding an appropriate workload balance for students can be a real challenge.
-And surprisingly, little research about
+And surprisingly, little research

 View of a small boat on a lake surrounded by mountains.